arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-4.md

 ![[z_images/IMG_6457.jpg]]

-i also tried this, since the problem was with the current not being regulated last time.
+i also tried this, since the problem last time was the current not being regulated.

 ![[z_images/IMG_6458.jpg]]